bitterjug/elm-wpc/readme.markdown

   This isn't a good story: We enter an infinite loop.

+  - [ ] Don't show the earlier and later buttons on NotFound page.

 - [-] Make the whole earlier/later button clickable (this is a work-round for the fast scrolling bug, I guess.
   [ ]  And use the mouse click hover state whatever that is.